Will Getting Braces Change What I Eat?

 - Invest in the Right Tools: Carry a travel toothbrush or invest in a water flosser.
 Brushing and flossing can be a lifesaver, ensuring your braces remain clean, especially after meals.

-- Stay Hydrated: Drinking water throughout the day keeps you hydrated and helps keep your mouth clean.
-It assists in rinsing away food debris and acidic residues.
+- Stay Hydrated: Drinking water throughout the day helps keep you hydrated and keeps your mouth clean.
+It helps rinse away food debris and acidic residues.

 - Listen to Your Orthodontist: Your orthodontist will provide specific guidelines about avoiding foods and ways to take care of your braces.
-Their advice stems from years of experience and knowledge, so it’s essential to follow their recommendations.
+Their advice is based on years of experience and knowledge, so it’s essential to follow their recommendations.